wiesenfa/challengeR/README.md

 a pdf report you will need to have LaTeX installed (e.g. MiKTeX, MacTeX or TinyTeX).

-To get the current development (experimental) version of the R package from
+To get the current development version of the R package from
 Github:

 ``` r